What is calcinosis cutis?

 What causes calcinosis cutis?

-Calcinosis cutis is divided into four major types according to the original cause of the symptoms.
+Calcinosis cutis is classified into four major types.

 What are the signs and symptoms of calcinosis cutis?